![]() |

 Title | Instructor | First | Weeks | Starts | Ends | Fee |

-Discussion of a classic book led by retired English teacher Brad Hull, who uses probing questions and discussion to lead the class to a much deeper understanding of a literary classic and its genre. | Lets Talk About Books - In Room 107 | Berra | Tue, 9/26/23 | 1 | 1:30 PM | 3:00 PM | $3.75 |
+Talking About Books 1 - In Room 107 | Berra | Tue, 9/9/25 | 1 | 1:30 PM | 3:00 PM | $3.75 |

 Science and Technology | ||||||